 Karlie Everhart says, “(Placing someone on a pedestal) prevents us from experiencing deeper connections.
 When we’re putting someone on a pedestal, it can prevent us from getting to know that person on a human level.
 We may find ourselves hiding or simply not being our authentic selves.
 If you find yourself here, start getting curious!
 Curiosity drives connection.”

-I think connecting with others from a place of warmth and honesty is a superpower that anyone can develop.
+Connecting with others from a place of warmth and honesty is a superpower that anyone can develop.
 And when it happens, everyone wins!
 People don’t want to feel worshipped – or looked down upon.
-Deep down, people want to feel that they belong.
-And who knows?
-Maybe that person you’ve put on a pedestal feels lonely – and like they’d love a new friend just like you.

 3. By putting someone on a pedestal, you inadvertently lower yourself.